How Social Media Payments Are Changing the Way We Buy

 Peer-to-Peer Payment Apps Make Transactions Easy

 With 88% of 18- to 29-year-olds and 78% of 30- to 49-year-olds using some type of social media daily, it’s not surprising that social-based payment apps have become more common.
-In fact, experts estimate that more than 90 million Americans use mobile payment apps.
+In fact, experts estimate that some 143 million Americans used mobile payment in 2019.

 We explore the most popular social payment apps, what people are using them for, and how they’re changing the landscape of how we shop and share payments with friends and family.
 (Our favorite part?
 No more splitting the dinner bill amongst eight different debit cards.)